Tinkerforge/doc/en/source/Software/IPConnection_MQTT.rst

  * 0: "available": Device is available
    (enumeration triggered by user: :mqtt:func:`enumerate <register/ip_connection/enumerate>`).
    This enumeration type can occur multiple times for the same device.
- * 0: "available":: Device is newly connected (automatically send by Brick after establishing a communication connection).
+ * 1: "connected": Device is newly connected (automatically send by Brick after establishing a communication connection).
    This indicates that the device has potentially lost its previous configuration and needs to be reconfigured.